sc-ventures/cloudbreak-documentation/docs/common/create-adv-2.md

 | Utils Repo Id | Identifier for the repo linked in "Utils Base Url". | HDP-UTILS-1.1.0.21|
 | Utils Base Url | URL to the repo storing utilities for the desired stack version. | http://public-repo-1.hortonworks.com/HDP-UTILS-1.1.0.21/repos/centos7 |

+#### Prewarmed Images

+No prewarmed images are provided and this selection is disabled.

 #### Enable Lifetime Management